 LEJ Statement of Principles

-Legal Entrepreneurs for Justice (LEJ) is a small business incubator for lawyers to establish socially conscious law practices.
-These lawyers will develop market-based solutions to serve low and moderate-income Coloradans who cannot afford legal services at traditional firms.
-Central to the project is developing innovative service models that maximize technology, leverage existing referral networks, and feature attorney-client collaboration and à la carte service offerings.
+Legal Entrepreneurs for Justice (LEJ) is a small business incubator for lawyers and LLPs to establish socially conscious law practices.
+These legal entrepreneurs will develop market-based solutions to serve low and moderate-income legal consumers.
+Central to the project is developing innovative service models that maximize technology, leverage existing referral networks, and feature client-centered practice models and à la carte service offerings.

-Lawyers participating in LEJ are committed to establishing successful law practices that:
+Lawyers and LLPs participating in LEJ are committed to establishing successful law practices that:

 -Concentrate on areas of law where the legal market does not provide sufficient access to legal assistance for low and moderate-income people.